seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 villain, he's bound by the indenture of his oath to
 be one!
 Hush! here come the lords of Tyre.

-*Enter HELICANUS and ESCANES*
+*Enter HELICANUS and ESCANES, with other Lords of Tyre*

 **HELICANUS**
-You shall not need, my fellow friend of Tyre,
+You shall not need, my fellow peers of Tyre,
 Further to question me of your king's departure:
 His seal'd commission, left in trust with me,
 Doth speak sufficiently he's gone to travel.